 As part of our assessment centres, we also offer you the opportunity to network with the assessors from across the day.
 This is a valuable part of the day and although not formally assessed, may contribute to your performance across the day.

 You should take this opportunity to find out more information about DWF, the training contract and opportunities outside of the training contract.
 There will be a number of assessors that you may not have had the opportunity to speak to across the day, so it's recommended that you take this opportunity to get to know them more.

 It's also a good opportunity to demonstrate networking skills, which is a vital skill for any prospective lawyer.
 You should showcase this by interacting with other candidates as well as assessors.

 To finish the day

-At the end of the session, the emerging talent team will explain the next steps and give you an indication of when you are likely to hear the outcome of the assessment centre.
-You will be thanked for your time and shown to collect your belongings - the hard part is over!
+At the end of the session, the Early Careers team will explain the next steps and give you an indication of when you are likely to hear the outcome of the assessment centre.
+You will be thanked for your time and shown to collect your belongings – the hard part is over!

 We are committed to providing constructive feedback to applicants who have attended the assessment centre.
 Once a decision has been communicated, applicants who have not received an offer will have the opportunity to book a slot and arrange a feedback call with a member of the team.
 These usually last around 15-20 minutes and will cover each activity of the day.

 If you have been successful and received an offer, you can also request feedback and this will be scheduled dependent on the team's availability.